-01. Innocent Infringement
+01. Innocent infringement

-02. Derivative Work
+02. Derivative work

 A derivative work is work based on an existing model.
 If you, for example, create a gun, and then modify it to look like some lumpy mess made by David Cronenberg, that’s a derivative work.
 If the model is not yours but you have permission or a license, only your own changes will be protected by copyright.

 A transformative work is something which takes an existing work, and adds value to it by giving it a new shape, purpose, or meaning.
-If we changed the derivative gun from the example above even more, cut the barrel in two, and put little hooks in it, it would have been repurposed into key or jewellery storage, and given new meaning (irony).
+If we changed the derivative gun from the example above even more, cut the barrel in two, and put little hooks in it, it would be repurposed into key or jewellery storage, and given new meaning (irony).

-04. Fair Use
+04. Fair use

 Fair use is an exception to copyright law.
 It allows unauthorised use of copyrighted works for purposes of reporting, commenting on, educating about, or even parodying.
 One typically goes about using unauthorised work under fair use, by using an excerpt of a work, and giving proper credit while not harming the commercial value of the original work.

 The Digital Millennium Copyright Act (DMCA) is an American set of copyright laws freshly created to deal with digital material.
 Many countries have similar laws.
 Broadly, the aim of DMCA is to protect the rights of both copyright owners and consumers.
-When someone sees their copyright infringed online, it gives web hosts and Internet service providers a safe harbour from copyright infringement claims, if they implement certain notice or takedown procedures of the infringing item.
+When someone sees their copyright infringed online, it gives web hosts and internet service providers a safe harbour from copyright infringement claims, if they implement certain notice or takedown procedures of the infringing item.